MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 ![](./images/2.png "")

-4. Oracle Cloud Infrastructure is integrated with Identity Cloud Services, you will see a screen validating your Identity Provider.
+4. Oracle Cloud Infrastructure is integrated with Identity Cloud Services.
+You will see a screen validating your Identity Provider.
 Enter your username and password.
 Click Sign In.

 ![](./images/signin1.png "")